renatoGarcia/opencv-swig/README.md

 make
 ```

-A Python module `my_lib.py` will be created on the current directory, and the code bellow
+A Python module `my_lib.py` will be created on the current directory, and the code below
 should work just fine:

 ```Python